MarkSinD/onlineStore/README.md

 ![img.png](img.png)

 ### Note
-1. The application was developed during the thesis and requires refactoring.
+The application was developed during the thesis and requires refactoring.
 At the moment, having more extensive practical experience in the development of commercial applications, I would rewrite it differently.
-2. The application contains 1 commit.
-I was working on the project alone and there was no need to work with commits.

 ### Assembly